 In Glide's privacy settings you can change how people access your app.

 Public Access.
-This is the default sign in setting when you create an app.
+This is the default sign in setting when you first publish an app.
 'Public' means that if anyone has the link to your app they can view it.

 Password.
 A clear and easy way of restricting access to your app is by giving it a password.
 This way, all the content is restricted and can only be viewed by people who have that password.
 Once your users have logged in, that device will remember them and they shouldn't have to sign in again.